instruqt/docs/source/index.html.md

 # check
-echo "Checking the solution of the challenge" if [ !$EVERYTHING_WENT_WELL ]; then echo "DIAG: Your challenge failed because of [REASON]" exit 1 fi
+echo "Checking the solution of the challenge" if [ !$EVERYTHING_WENT_WELL ]; then fail-message "Your challenge failed because of [REASON]" fi

-exit 0
 ```

 #### Cleanup